 Pink Sheet Issues are the smallest and often most speculative OTC stocks.
-NOB is providing information on these securities since 1913.
-The origination of NOB is largely made by the Roger Babson who is the founder of Babson College.
-The name of pink sheets is emerged from the fact that in old days the information about the prices was highlighted on the pink paper that was hung in broker’s offices on clipboard.
+NOB has been providing information on these securities since 1913.
+The origin of NOB is largely made by Roger Babson who is the founder of Babson College.
+The name of pink sheets emerged from the fact that in the old days the information about the prices was highlighted on the pink paper that was hung in broker’s offices on clipboards.

 The information about bid price, offer price, dealer name & telephone no was only provided.
-In recent years the real-time information about the pink sheet can be accessed through internet at the www.otcquote.com
+In recent years the real-time information about the pink sheet can be accessed through the internet.

 In certain cases the large companies bypass the NASDAQ and exchanges at trade and make direct trade with each other.
-Such direct trade between large institutions is referred to as fourth market.
-The reduced trading fees is the generally the motivation for fourth market trading.
-These trading can be done either through telephone or face to face or through institutional network called Instinet.
+Such direct trade between large institutions is referred to as the fourth market.
+The reduced trading fees is the motivation for fourth market trading.
+These trading can be done either through telephone or face to face or through an institutional network called Instinet.
 Commission of about 25% of the full service brokerage rate is paid by the users of Instinet.
 These users also receive a proprietary fee.
-The Instinet offers access to only financial institutions & brokers.
+The Instinet offers access to only financial institutions and brokers.
 Instinet maintained price data on many thousand popular stocks on 16 various stock exchanges.
-Best price is search by the system for a particular trade electronically.
+Best price is searched by the system for a particular trade electronically.

 Hello everyone!
 This is Richard Daniels, a full-time passionate researcher & blogger.
 He holds a Ph.D. degree in Economics.
 He loves to write about economics, e-commerce, and business-related topics for students to assist them in their studies.
 That's the sole purpose of Business Study Notes.